When you think of SEO, you probably think of Google.

 You should also know how much of your audience actually loves your content enough to stick around for a while.

-The audience retention report shows you a handful of helpful metrics, including average view duration and your top performing videos.
+The audience returning viewer report shows you a handful of helpful metrics, including average view duration and your top-performing videos.

-You can find the report by going to Analytics > Audience retention within your Creator Studio.
+You can find the report by going to Analytics > Audience within Studio.

 You can also play the video and track your performance by the second.

-YouTube offers nine engagement reports to help you measure your overall performance.
+YouTube offers several engagement reports to help you measure your overall performance.

 Each report is valuable in its own way, and I recommend you take a look at each of them on a regular basis.